thamjl37/queue-monitor-plugin/README.md

 # Queue Depth Monitor — Jenkins Plugin

-A Jenkins plugin that monitors build queue depth, executor utilization, build-duration anomalies, and Nexus dependency delays across labeled agents.
-It also provides intelligent agent selection and resource-aware executor auto-scaling.
+A Jenkins plugin that monitors build queue depth and executor utilization across labeled agents in real time.
+It provides intelligent agent selection, resource-aware executor auto-scaling, a webhook for build completion events, and email alerts when queue depth trends upward.

 ## Features

 - **Queue depth monitoring** — tracks queue depth per agent label in real time
 - **Executor utilization** — measures busy vs. total executors globally and per label
-- **Build duration anomaly detection** — flags builds that exceed a configurable multiple of their baseline average
-- **Executor auto-scaling** — scales executors up under queue pressure and back down when the queue is empty, respecting CPU/memory thresholds and a configurable cooldown
+- **Executor auto-scaling** — scales executors up under queue pressure and back down when the queue is empty, respecting CPU/memory thresholds, a configurable cooldown, and an excluded-agents list
 - **Dynamic label recommendations** — suggests label re-assignment to capable agents when scaling is not possible
+- **Queue depth trend email alerts** — emails configurable recipients when queue depth rises for several consecutive polls in a row, with a cooldown to prevent alert spam
 - **Build pickup tracking** — records which agent and label picked up each job and how long it waited
 - **Scaling audit log** — keeps a full history of every scale-up and scale-down decision
 - **Live dashboard** — auto-refreshing UI at `/queue-monitor` with charts and audit tables